ChrisZie/HugoSymphony/content/_index.md

     graph: 1
     data: $235 Billion
     bar: 1
-    question2: or 55% of ALL donations are made online, via Social Media and websites, more than all other methods combined?
+    question2: or 55% of **all** **donations** you can get are made online, mainly through Social Media and your website?
-    answer: 'Your impact is directly tied to your revenue which is directly tied to your fundraising.
+    answer: 'You know as well as we do that how much change you make is **directly** tied to your funding.
-    <br><br>We design and deploy superb online fundraising campaigns that reach global donors and investors,
+    <br><br>We create fantastic online fundraising campaigns that reach donors and investors all over the world,
-    providing you with significant and dependable income.'
+    providing you with income that lets you make the change you need.'
 ---